Stable Isotope Lab

 Collage for instrument Troi, including the mass spectrometer, sample preparation, etc

 Troi measures carbon isotopes of methane.
-Since there is not enough methane in a network flask to measure using dual inlet techniques, we rely on continuous flow measurements, where the sample moves on a stream of helium gas.
+Since there is not enough methane in a network flask to measure using dual inlet techniques we rely on continuous flow measurements where the sample moves on a stream of helium gas.
 Methane and other gases are frozen on a pre-concentrator of hayesep-D, cryo-focused, and separated on a GC column.
-The CH4 is combusted to CO2, and then the sample is "sniffed" from an open split into the mass spectrometer.
+The methane is combusted to CO2, and then the sample is "sniffed" from an open split into the mass spectrometer.

 Collage for instrument Crusher, including the mass spectrometer, pyrolysis furnace, and more

-Crusher will soon measure hydrogen isotopes of methane.
+Crusher is measuring hydrogen isotopes of methane.
 This measurement is challenging due to the high-temperature pyrolysis furnace which converts CH4 to H2 gas.

 Collage for instruments Julian and Phlox, including the mass spectrometers, sample system, and workstations